PhD, Cognitive Neuroscience, University of Oregon

 Professor Stevens received her BA in linguistics from Reed College and her MS and PhD in cognitive neuroscience from the University of Oregon.
-Prior to joining the Willamette faculty in 2008, Dr. Stevens lived in New York City where she was a research associate at Weill Cornell Medical College and visiting faculty member at Sarah Lawrence College.
+Prior to joining the Willamette faculty, Dr. Stevens was a research associate at Weill Cornell Medical College and visiting faculty member at Sarah Lawrence College.
 In her research, Dr. Stevens examines typical and atypical brain development using non-invasive neuroimaging techniques (EEG/ERP, fMRI, DTI).
 She is particularly interested in the neural systems important to selective attention, as well as the role of selective attention on academic foundations, including language and literacy acquisition.
 Dr. Stevens’ research has appeared in several venues including the Journal of Cognitive Neuroscience, Developmental Science, Brain Research, and the Journal of Learning Disabilities.
 She has also lectured both nationally and internationally on the development of attention.

 Professor Stevens joined the Willamette faculty in 2008, where she is currently director of Willamette’s Cognitive Neuroscience Laboratory (CNL).
 Professor Stevens teaches Cognitive Neuroscience, Language & Literacy Acquisition, Statistics, and Introduction to Psychology, as well as topical senior and freshmen seminars.

 Research Methods & Analysis II [Statistics] with Lab – PSY253/253Y

 Psychology of Social Class: Cross-cultural Perspectives on Poverty – IDS323

 Child Trafficking – Summer Course in Cambodia – IDS212

 ‡ = paper includes Willamette undergraduate student co-authors (undergraduate names include asterisk)